gchudnov/w3c-css/README.md

 ## Arguments

 The first argument to the `validate` function can be either an URL or an `options` object.
-The only required option is `uri`; all others are optional.
+The only required option is `uri` or `text`; all others are optional.

 Options supported:
 * `uri` || `url` - the URL of the document to validate
+* `text` - CSS document or fragment to validate.
+Only CSS-content is allowed
 * `profile` - the CSS profile used for the validation: `css1, css2, css21, css3` [default: 'css3']
-* `usermedium` - the medium used for the validation: `screen, print, ...` [default: 'all']
+* `usermedium` - the [medium](http://www.w3.org/TR/CSS2/media.html) used for the validation: `screen, print, ...` [default: 'all', which is suitable for all devices]

 The  [optional] callback argument gets 2 arguments: `function(err, data) {}`